Route Comparison

 Next Steps

-3. Review conservation easement May impose requirements that affect scope and cost.
+5. Review conservation easement May impose requirements that favor one route.
 Get written approval before any disturbance.